sravfeyn/chrome-dimagi/README.md

 * Have "Recently Viewed Pages" on Confluence home page open by default.

 #### Installtion
-Go to https://github.com/sravfeyn/chrome-dimagi/releases/tag/0.1 to see installation instructions.
+Go and grab [Extension Installer](https://github.com/sravfeyn/chrome-dimagi/releases/tag/0.1) to install on your Chrome/Chromium.

 #### Devlopment